titanix/BonetCLI/Readme.md

 ### [c]onvert

 Convert a letter sequence into another and add the result to the stack.
 Used to add tone diacritic to syllable.

+The convert command can also convert some CAPS letters to IDS symbols (use [hi] to see allowed conversions).

 \> c aa